logicly-au/docs.omsss.online/doc/data-security-privacy.rst

 Client privacy is important and is the responsibility of PHNs, service providers, and the Department of Health to ensure that all client information is managed appropriately and in accordance with respective obligations under legislation and the Australian Privacy Principles.
+Personal information of clients, and the results of their  measures will be sent only to their health care provider.
+All entered data is communicated and stored in compliance with Australian privacy and data security legislation.
 This includes encrypting all information in transit and ensuring that only appropriate and approved people have access to that information.